 The daily walks/bike rides have continued, albeit with less enthusiasm, because my wife needs to get out of the house and I’m happy to tag along.
 We consider ourselves very fortunate, because although we live only a few miles from the centre of London there are many parks and quiet roads, and even the occasional traffic-free route, such as Green Dale.

 Last week I was sent on an errand to get bread from Gail’s in Clapham Common

 I was meant to arrive by 11am; by the time I’d finished dawdling I had only 45 minutes to make the journey.
-But of course I thrive under pressure.
+Naturally I thrive under pressure.

 I have lived in just three places (one as a lodger and two as a householder) since I moved to South London from Bethnal Green in 1985, and my route took in all three.
 That they are less than an hour’s walk apart does indicate a certain lack of imagination, but London is so enormous that once you are settled in an area that tends to be where you will end your days.

 Every time I go through the door I remember moving in: it was a hot August day in 2002.
 Why is it that when you move your worldly goods it is either boiling hot or pouring with rain?
 We had only moved a couple of miles from Brixton to Herne Hill.
 Immediately a neighbour turned up and said “welcome to the street”, and I knew I was going to be happy here.
 When we arrived Concorde’s flight path would take it right over the velux window in the loft; it was twice as loud as anything else.
 Thankfully, it was just once a day.
 The years have also passed quickly (see what I just did?)
 But right now, there is hardly a plane in the sky.